microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 Pivot functions are grouped into containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data queries are grouped into a container with the name of the data
+- Data queries are grouped into a container with the name of the data
   provider to which they belong.
-E.g. AzureSentinel queries are in a
+E.g. MSSentinel queries are in a
-container of that name, Splunk queries would be in a “Splunk” container.
+  container of that name, Splunk queries would be in a "Splunk" container.

-TI lookups are put into a "ti" container.
+- TI lookups are put into a "ti" container.

-All other built-in functions are added to the "util" container, by default.
+- All other built-in functions are added to the "util" container.

 The containers themselves are callable and will return a list of their
 contents.

 .. code:: ipython3

-    entities.Host.AzureSentinel()
+    entities.Host.MSSentinel()

 .. parsed-literal::